BluSteve/trikkle/README.md

 ## Getting Started

-Let us recreate the example shown in the animation above.
+Let's recreate the example shown in the animation above.
+Code can be found at [QuadraticExample.java](src/test/java/QuadraticExample.java).

 ```mermaid
 flowchart LR